ZhijingWan/RAM-APL/README.md

 This codebase is for academic research purposes only.

 ## :stars: Bibtex
-If you make use of our work, please consider to cite:
+If you find our work is helpful for your research, please consider to cite:

 ```bibtex
 @article{wan2025foundation,